abdullah7417/calculator/README.md

 Clean and Minimal Design: User-friendly layout for seamless interaction.
 Core Functionalities: Supports addition, subtraction, multiplication, and division.
 Interactive Interface: Dynamic button animations and real-time calculations powered by JavaScript.
+Responsive Design: Optimized to work on various devices, from desktops to smartphones.

 A great project for learning and showcasing fundamental web development skills!